ihmeuw/vivarium_research/docs/source/gbd2019_models/hemoglobin_anemia_and_iron_deficiency/risk_effects/index.rst

      - Note
    * - :math:`Hgb_i`
      - Hemoglobin value for an individual pregnant simulant in g/dL
      - Needs unit conversion!
-(Exposure typically defined in g/L)
+Hgb exposure values pulled from GBD are in g/L, so divide them by 10
    * - :math:`Hgb_\text{GBD}`
      - Mean hemoglobin value among the pregnant/lactating population from GBD in g/dL
      - Needs unit conversion!
-(Exposure typically defined in g/L)
+Hgb exposure values pulled from GBD are in g/L, so divide them by 10
    * - :math:`rate_i`
      - Rate for an individual simulant
      - Rate can be incidence, EMR, CSMR, etc.